trashbirdecology/luisdva.github.io/_posts/2016-04-04-Labeled-barplots.md

         <figcaption>the bar labels aren't dodging</figcaption>
 </figure>

 The labels in the plot above are not side by side above their corresponding bar.
 I fiddled with the aesthetics for geom_text for a while and after many searches and tutorials I was getting nowhere.
-At some point I closed everything, started again from scratch and in the process I unknowingly put the general aesthetics in the call to ggplot and not in the call to geom_bar.
+At some point I closed everything, started again from scratch and in the process I unknowingly **put the general aesthetics in the call to ggplot and not in the call to geom_bar**.
 This made the plot I wanted, including a 0 where it needs to be.
 I’m still looking into why this happens, it must be the way in which the aesthetic parameters are inherited.
 Once I have an explanation I’ll update this post, but if anyone knows PLEASE let me know.

 {% highlight r %}